 - blood clotting

-To make serotonin, the body needs an amino acid called tryptophan.
+The body needs an amino acid called tryptophan to make serotonin.
 The human body cannot make tryptophan, so a person must get it from the food they eat.
-Once the body receives tryptophan, it converts it to 5-HTP.
-It then converts the 5-HTP into serotonin.
+Once the body receives this substance, it converts it to 5-HTP.
+It then turns the 5-HTP into serotonin.

 As 5-HTP is a precursor to serotonin, it is a suitable alternative to tryptophan supplements.
 5-HTP supplements may help raise serotonin levels, especially in people who do not get enough tryptophan from their diets and those whose body does not make enough serotonin.

 Research suggests that 5-HTP is highly absorbable.
 An older review from 1998 notes that the body absorbs about 70% of an oral 5-HTP supplement into the bloodstream.

 The potential risks and side effects of 5-HTP vary among children, adults, and people who are pregnant or breastfeeding.